node-red/node-red/CANVAS_INTERACTION.md

    - [x] No lag when switching between pan and zoom

 3. **UI/UX Testing**
+   - [x] Minimap auto-shows on flow startup and workspace changes
    - [x] Minimap auto-shows during panning and zooming
    - [x] Minimap auto-shows during zoom button/hotkey/zoom-to-fit
    - [x] Minimap does not show on selection changes